rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 ```

 As you can see, we've allocated a tag for a `Symbol` type, a `Pair` type and
-one for a numeric[^2] type.
+one for a numeric type.
 The fourth member indicates an object whose type
 must be determined from the type id in the object header.

+> ***Note:*** Making space for an inline integer is a common use of a tag.
+It
+> means any integer arithmetic that fits within the available bits will not
+> require memory lookups into the heap to retrieve operands.
+In our case we've
+> defined the numeric type as an `isize`.
+Since the 2 least significant bits
+> are used for the tag, we will have to right-shift the value by 2 to extract
+> the correct integer value.
+We'll go into this implementation in more depth
+> in a later chapter.

 The tags and masks are defined as: